-Have you maxed out your 401(k) or 403(b) workplace savings plan, but still want to save more for retirement or other goals?
+Do you max out your 401(k) or 403(b) (along with other options including HSAs and IRAs) but still want to save more for retirement or other goals?
 If your employer offers a nonqualified deferred compensation (NQDC) plan, you might want to explore this option.
-NQDC plans allow executives to defer a much larger portion of their compensation, and to defer taxes on the money until the deferral is paid.
+NQDC plans (sometimes known as deferred compensation programs, or DCPs, or elective deferral programs, or EDPs) allow executives to defer a much larger portion of their compensation and to defer taxes on the money until the deferral is paid.

 That said, NQDC plans aren't for everyone.
-Before you enroll, it's important to understand exactly how such plans work, and how one might fit into your overall financial plan.
+Before you enroll, it's important to understand exactly how such plans work and how one might fit into your overall financial plan.
 NQDC plans have the potential for tax-deferred growth, but they also come with substantial risks, including the risk of complete loss of the assets in your NQDC plan.
-We strongly recommend that executives review their NQDC opportunity with their financial adviser.
+We strongly recommend that executives review their NQDC opportunity with their tax and financial advisors.

 NQDC plans vs. 401(k)s

 NQDC plans aren't like other workplace savings vehicles, which typically let employees defer a portion of their salary into a segregated account held in trust, and then invest these funds in a selection of investment options.
-An NQDC plan is more like an agreement between you and your employer to defer a portion of your annual income until a specific date in the future.
-Depending on the plan, that date could be in five years, 10 years, or in retirement.
+Often used by employers as an attraction and retention vehicle, an NQDC plan is more like an agreement between you and your employer to defer a portion of your annual income until a specific date in the future.
+Depending on the plan, that date could be in 5 years, 10 years, or in retirement.

 You can decide how much to defer each year from your salary, bonuses, or other forms of compensation.
-Deferring this income provides one tax advantage: You don't pay income tax on that portion of your compensation in the year you defer it (you pay only Social Security and Medicare taxes), so it has the potential to grow tax deferred until you receive it.
+Deferring this income provides one tax advantage: You don't pay federal income tax on that portion of your compensation in the year you defer it (you pay only Social Security and Medicare taxes), so it has the potential to grow tax-deferred until you receive it.

 Most companies provide NQDC plans as an executive retirement benefit, because 401(k) plans often are inadequate for high earners.
-Take an executive earning $500,000 a year: The $18,000 limit on annual 401(k) contributions represents only 3.6% of his or her annual income.
-At that rate, the executive could never save enough (pretax) to make up the typical 70%–90% replacement income goal for retirement.
-By contrast, the executive could choose to set aside a much larger percentage of his or her salary into an NQDC plan each year, creating an appropriate retirement cushion.
-Of course, executives have after-tax savings opportunities as well, such as a taxable account and/or a tax-deferred annuity.
+For example, consider Susan.
+She's a tech executive earning $500,000 a year.
+For 2019, the $25,000 limit on annual 401(k) contributions (including catch-up contributions) represents only 5% of her annual income.
+At that rate, she could not easily save enough (pretax) to make up the typical 70%–90% replacement income goal for retirement.
+By contrast, Susan could choose to set aside a much larger percentage of her salary into an NQDC plan each year, creating an appropriate retirement cushion.
+Of course, many executives, like Susan, have after-tax savings opportunities as well, such as a taxable account, after-tax IRA, a Roth conversion and/or after-tax contribution option, and/or a tax-deferred annuity.

 But there are downsides to NQDC plans.
 For example, unlike 401(k) plans, you can't take loans from NQDC plans, and you can't roll the money over into an IRA or other retirement account when the compensation is paid to you (see the graphic below).

-Unlike a qualified plan, where benefits are segregated from the employer's general assets, your deferred compensation deferred into the NQDC remains the employer's general assets and is subject to potential loss.
+Unlike a qualified plan, where benefits are segregated from the employer's general assets, your deferred compensation deferred into the NQDC remains in the employer's general assets and is subject to potential loss.
 The plan essentially represents a promise by the company to pay you back.
-At most, the company may set aside money in a trust (called a rabbi trust) to pay future benefits when they become payable.
-The funds in this trust are still part of the company's general assets, and would be subject to creditors' claims in a corporate bankruptcy.
+At most, the company may set aside money in a trust (sometimes called a Rabbi trust) to pay future benefits when they become payable.
+The funds in this trust are still part of the company's general assets and would be subject to creditors' claims in a corporate bankruptcy.

 NQDC plans aren't just for retirement savings.
 Many plans allow you to schedule distributions during the course of your career, not just when you retire, so you can defer compensation to cover shorter-term goals like paying a child's college tuition.
 You also can change your deferral amount from year to year.